dougeby/IntuneDocs/intune/planning-guide-deployment-goals.md

 -   **Provide secure access to Exchange and SharePoint Online**

-    -   **Implementation:** Apply conditional access for Exchange and SharePoint Online.
+    -   **Implementation:** Apply Conditional Access for Exchange and SharePoint Online.

 -   **Prevent corporate data from being stored or forwarded to non-corporate services on the mobile device**